Facioscapulohumeral Muscular Dystrophy in Children

 FSHD may affect one side of the body more than the other.
-Common symptoms include:
+FSHD rarely affects the

 How is FSHD diagnosed in a child?

-Your child’s doctor will take a health history, asking about recent symptoms, past
+Your child’s healthcare provider will take a health history, asking about recent symptoms,

-Your child’s doctor may make a diagnosis based on the exam and some of the above tests
+Your child’s healthcare provider may make a diagnosis based on the exam and some of

 How is FSHD treated in a child?